-Ohio State named Big Ten Diversion Rate Champion for 6th straight season
+Ohio State Named Big Ten Diversion Rate Champion for 6th Year in a Row

 The Ohio State University was named Big Ten Conference champion in the annual 2017 Game Day Recycling Challenge for the sixth year in a row.
 Ohio State earned the title after achieving the highest diversion rate for a single home football game during the 2017 season.